mlowen/Pyke/README.md

 * Expand to other compiliers.

 ## License
-Crapi is available under the MIT license which is as follows:
+Pyke is available under the MIT license which is as follows:

 Copyright (c) 2012 Michael Lowen